Texas Ranger Division: Badges

 The modern-day badge of a Texas Ranger is shown beside the obverse and reverse of a 1948 Mexican cinco pesos coin from which it is made.

 The wearing of badges became more common in the late 1800s.
 Historians have suggested several reasons for the lack of the regular use of a badge; among them, some Rangers felt a shiny badge was a tempting target.
 Other historians have speculated there was no real need to show a badge to a hostile Native American or outlaw.
 Additionally, from a historical viewpoint, a Ranger's pay was so scanty that the money required for such fancy accoutrements was rarely available.
 Nevertheless, some Rangers did wear badges, and the first of these appeared around 1875.
-They were locally made and varied considerably from one to another, but they invariably represented a star cut from a Mexican silver coin (usually a five-peso coin).
+It has been noted by the DPS that Rangers from earlier times designed their own badges.
+They were locally made and varied considerably from one to another, but they invariably consisted of a star cut from a Mexican silver coin (usually a five-peso coin).
 The star-in-a-wheel design represents both independence and unity, hallmarks of Texas's frontier history and the mission of the Rangers.
 The design is reminiscent of Texas's Lone Star flag.

 Although present-day Rangers wear the familiar "star in a wheel" badge, it was adopted officially only recently.
 The current design of the Rangers' badge was approved in 1962, when Ranger Hardy L. Purvis and his mother donated enough Mexican five-peso coins to the DPS to provide badges for all 62 Rangers who were working at that time as commissioned officers.